 Moreover, it comes with a safety mechanism on the trigger.
 This will prevent you from firing accidentally.
 You can turn the safety mechanism on if you have kids around the house and safely do your work.

 The pinner is the perfect tool for hobby work to molding, jewelry cases, decorative trims, small picture frames, and other crafts.
-Besides, it has an anti-dust cap or filters to stop jams and the debris from mixing into the air.
+Besides, it has an anti-dust cap or filters to stop jams and debris from mixing into the air.

 - Constructed from durable aluminum